pyjarrett/OMSCS_Survival_Guide/README.md

 discuss course registrations, general OMSCS topics, and other generic things about OMSCS.
 Note that this includes bother students, TAs, and some professors, so be sure to temper what you say there.
-It is really friendly there (not a surprise, every OMSCS person I've met is friendly) and you will likely get ansnwer quickly.
+It is really friendly there (not a surprise, every OMSCS person I've met is friendly) and you will likely get answer quickly.

 _**Do not spam the Google+ OMSCS board**_